Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Identifying controlled effects using blame

-It is important to notice that the definition of controllable effect has far-reaching consequences: a motionless agent has a causal effect on itself since it could move right; an agent next to a button that can be pressed has a causal effect on that button, even if it does not press it; an agent shot by a gun has a causal effect on its life because it could have dodged it.
-If Eq. \ref{eq:controllable} is used as reward, the agent would be rewarded for almost every action at every state!
-Note that taking $\tilde{a}$ as a special "do-nothing" action would not work since even doing nothing does something, e.g. if an agent's oxygen level decreases unless still, doing nothing has an effect on the agent's oxygen level.
-Instead, we would want a more human-like definition of what is controlled where an agent controls a button if pressed; a box if moved or its life if the bullet is dodged.
+Since we want to know what elements of the perceived effect are controllable, the inequality is an element-wise operation.
+It is important to notice that Eq. \ref{eq:controllable} has far-reaching consequences, for example, an agent next to a box would have a causal effect on it even when not moved since there is a counterfactual world where that box would have moved.
+Using Eq. \ref{eq:controllable} as reward, the agent would be rewarded for almost every action at every state!
+Note that taking $\tilde{a}$ as a special "do-nothing" action would not work since even doing nothing does something, e.g., Fig. \ref{fig:blame_example} (middle) shows a scenario where doing nothing has an effect on the agent's health.
+Taking do-nothing as $\tilde{a}$ would not attribute the effect to the agent.
+Instead, we would want a more human-like definition of what is controlled where an agent controls a box if moved or its life if a bomb could have been easily avoided.